-The International Code Council Performance Code for Buildings and Facilities is kept up to date through the review of proposed changes submitted by code enforcement officials, industry representatives, design professionals and other interested parties.
+The ICCPC is kept up to date through the review of proposed changes submitted by code enforcement officials, industry representatives, design professionals and other interested parties.
 Proposed changes are carefully considered through an open code development process in which all interested and affected parties may participate.

 The ICC Code Development Process reflects principles of openness, transparency, balance, due process and consensus, the principles embodied in OMB Circular A-119, which governs the federal government's use of private-sector standards.
-The ICC process is open to anyone; there is no cost to participate, and people can participate without travel cost through the ICC's cloud-based app, cdp-Access®.
-A broad cross section of interests are represented in the ICC Code Development Process.
+The ICC process is open to anyone; there is no cost to participate, and people can participate without travel cost through the ICC's cloud-based app, cdpAccess®.
+A broad cross-section of interests are represented in the ICC Code Development Process.
 The codes, which are updated regularly, include safeguards that allow for emergency action when required for health and safety reasons.